maldoinc/wireup/docs/pages/interfaces.md

 !!! tip
-    Qualifiers can be anything, not just strings!
+    Qualifiers can be anything hashable, not just strings!
 For the above example, `EngineType` enum members could have been used as qualifiers just as well.

 ## Default implementation

-When there are many implementations associated with a given interface you may want to associate one of them as the "default" implementation.
+When there are many implementations associated with a given interface, you may want to associate one of them as the "default" implementation.

-To achieve that omit the qualifier when registering the implementation that should be injected by default.
+To achieve that, omit the qualifier when registering the implementation that should be injected by default.

 ```python
 @service  # <-- Qualifier being absent will make this the default impl.